kanidm/kanidm/book/src/developers/designs/replication.md

     Time 5:        -- incremental -->

-During an incremental operation, a modification to a live entry is allowed to apply provided the entries uuid and at match the servers metadata.
+During an incremental operation, a modification to a live entry is allowed to apply provided the entries UUID and AT match the servers metadata.
 This gives the servers assurance that an entry is not in a conflict state, and that the node applied the change to the same entry.
-Were the at values not the same, then the entry conflict process would be applied.
+Were the AT values not the same, then the entry conflict process would be applied.

 We can expand the metadata of the modifications to help understand the process here for the